-With the addition of NEW coursework recently developed by the Chemistry and Biochemistry Department, WPI’s online MS in Chemistry with an optional specialization in Medicinal Plant Chemistry is one of the few graduate programs available in the United States where one can receive an advanced degree specializing in plant-based chemistry.
-At a time when professionals with plant-based chemistry specializations are in high demand, this student-centric, non-thesis program offers participants the opportunity to devise an individualized course plan that will enable them to obtain the knowledge and skills they desire to excel in careers of modern, plant-based chemical industries.
+With the addition of NEW coursework recently developed by the Chemistry and Biochemistry Department, WPI’s MS in Chemistry online with a Medicinal Plant Chemistry focus is one of the few graduate programs available in the United States where one can receive an advanced degree specializing in plant-based chemistry.
+At a time when professionals with plant-based chemistry coursework are in high demand, this student-centric, non-thesis program offers participants the opportunity to devise an individualized course plan that will enable them to obtain the knowledge and skills they desire to excel in careers of modern, plant-based chemical industries.

 The combination of convenient online programming in science and business, as well as optional on-site laboratory courses, will poise graduates to take on a wide range of leadership and entrepreneurial roles in the private sector, such as pharmaceuticals (e.g., medicinal cannabis), fragrances, and cosmetics.

-Learning Outcomes for Master’s in Chemistry with a Medicinal Plant Chemistry Specialization Online
+Learning Outcomes for Master’s in Chemistry Online with a Medicinal Plant Chemistry Focus

 By the end of this program, students will be able to: